Why is roadside vegetation important?

 Alert weeds are those weeds that would have significant impacts if they were to establish in the region and must be reported to Hills and Fleurieu Landscape Board.
 The Board can provide advice on best control methods.

-A list of alert weeds can be found on the PIRSA website
+A list of alert weeds can be found on the Department of Primary Industries and Regions (PIRSA) website.

 Landscapes Hills & Fleurieu